- Home

 About the lecture

-If it's difficult to find a set time each week, you can also consider taking intensive courses.
-The Graduate School of Interdisciplinary Information Studies holds a creative exhibition, bringing together students from various courses.
-This exhibition, if properly completed, also counts as credits.
+Also, if it is difficult to set aside a fixed time each week, you can take intensive courses.
+The Graduate School of Interdisciplinary Information Studies holds exhibitions where students from various courses come together, and these are also recognized as credits if properly taken.

 C.K.'s timetable